Toronto Harbour Permissions

 The jurisdiction of the Toronto Port Authority covers our classic Marilyn Bell route, as well as Cherry Beach and Budapest Park, although Cliff Lumsdon Park, Humber Bay Park and the end of the Leslie St. Spit do not.

-For four decades we have worked with the Toronto port and harbour authorities to ensure safe passage of swimmers along the historic Marilyn Bell route.
+For almost half a century we have worked with the Toronto port and harbour authorities to ensure safe passage of swimmers along the historic Marilyn Bell route.
 This requires that we register our activities, and our safety plans, with the port authorities, marine police patrols, and the coast guard.
 Once your swim is registered, we need your information and signatures on the first four of the following fillable pdf forms (instructions are included in the forms, but you can find more details at soloswims.org/forms).
 Once you and your team have completed these forms, you can return them to us and we'll get things sorted with the Toronto Port Authority and Harbour Master on your behalf.
 The last form (TPA crew list) needs to be completed just before the swim and kept on board to show Harbour Police if they ask.